bjornaa/ladim2/doc/source/configuration_module.rst

 Future versions will continue to separate the configuration info into separate directories for the gridforce, ibm and output modules.

+version [optional]
+  Version number for the configuration format.
+Te version descried here is 2.0

+time
   start_time
     Start time for simulation,  [numpy.datetime64] stop_time
-  Stop time for simulation,   [numpy.datetime64] reference_time
+    Stop time for simulation,   [numpy.datetime64] reference_time  [optional]
-  Reference time for simulation,   [numpy.datetime64] Used in the units attribute in the netCDF output file particle_release_file
+    Reference time for simulation,   [numpy.datetime64]
+    Used in the units attribute in the netCDF output file.
+    The default value is the start_time

+grid:
+  module: [optional]
+    If not present, it is contained in the forcing module below Configuration items required by the grid

+forcing
+  module
+    Name of forcing module
+    Must be in pythons `sys.path`` or be given by file path Configuration items required by the forcing module

+release
+  release_file
+    Name of file with particle release schedule
+  continuous:
+    True or False for discrete release release_frequency
+    Needed for continuous release, format: [value, unit]
+  release_variables: optional
+    Column names for the release file, overriden by header line in the release file

+state [optional]
+  State variables and their default values if needed.

+ibm  [optional]
+  module
+    path to IBM-module

+tracker
+  advection [optional?]
+    Advection method
+    EF: Euler Forward, RK2: Runge-Kutta 2nd order, RK4 Runge-Kutta 4th order
+  diffusion [optional]
+    Horizontal diffusion coeffient in m^2/s
+    If missing or zero, there is enforced diffusion

+output
+  filename
+    name of output file or name pattern for multifile output
+  output_period:
+    time intervall between output, format [value, unit]
+  numrec: optional
+    number of records per output file.
+Default = 0 for no output file splitting
+  particle:
+    list of names of particle variables that should be written
+  instance:
+    list of names of instance variables that should be written

+particle_release_file
   Name of particle release file
 output_file